dwan6767/audioimage/README.md

 # AudioImage 🎧🖼️

 This project encodes images into sound (WAV) and decodes them back into grayscale images using Goertzel frequency detection.
+(Hobby project)
+Not meant for commercial even my decoder is not working . stay way from this in aany usecases i am not a software guy
+Hmm, what i am saying it is mostly intended to use in AM transmission (my initial project was shared in linkedin.com )
 ## Usage

 ### Encode: